Admiral (Royal Navy): Introduction of vice and rear admirals

 The Royal Navy has had vice and rear admirals regularly appointed to the post since at least the 16th century.
 When in command of the fleet, the admiral would be in either the lead or the middle portion of the fleet.
 When the admiral commanded from the middle portion of the fleet his deputy, the vice admiral, would be in the leading portion or van.
 Below him was another admiral at the rear of the fleet, called rear admiral.

 Promotion path of flag officers from 1702 to 1864

+The promotion path of Royal Navy flag officers from 1702 to 1805.
+Beginning with Commodore of the Blue through to Admiral of the Fleet the officers command flags are shown for the period.

 Promotion up the ladder was in accordance with seniority in the rank of post-captain, and rank was held for life, so the only way to be promoted was for the person above on the list to die or resign.
 In 1747 the Admiralty restored an element of merit selection to this process by introducing the concept of yellow admirals (formally known as granting an officer the position of "Rear-Admiral without distinction of squadron"), being captains promoted to flag rank on the understanding that they would immediately retire on half-pay.
 This was the navy's first attempt at superannuating older officers.